 1998 In 1998, tit-for-tat killings between the MQM and its breakaway faction increased the level of violence in Karachi.

-Total: With many regions inaccessible to outsiders, it is impossible to independently verify the number of dead.
-South Asia Terrorism Portal attributes 59,694 deaths to terrorist violence between 2003 and 2015, including 20,877 civilians (South Asia Terrorism Portal).
-An official Pakistani report released in November 2009 recorded 22,128 deaths from terror-related incidents across Pakistan in the previous six years; 7,004 were civilians, 2,637 security forces, and 12,487 militants.
+Total: With many regions inaccessible to outsiders, it is impossible to independently verify the number of dead in Pakistan.
+South Asia Terrorism Portal attributed 61,497 deaths to terrorist violence between 2003 and 2016, including 21,489 civilians (South Asia Terrorism Portal).
+In November 2009, an official Pakistani report recorded 22,128 deaths from terror-related incidents in the previous six years (2003-2009), of which 7,004 were civilians, 2,637 were security forces, and 12,487 were militants (Trend).